Biomedical-Electronics/masb-pot-s-blaugrana/REPORT_EN.md

 <p align="center">
    <img src="assets/imgs/visense_flow.jpg" alt="viSense Flow Diagram" width="600" />

-> **Figure 5:** Flow diagram of ...
+> **Figure 5:** Flow diagram of the viSens-S program

-For the implementation of the depicted workflow, asynchronous communication via **USART** as well as **COBS** coding and the MASB-COMM-S protocol between the device and the desktop application is essential.
+For the implementation of the depicted workflow, asynchronous communication via **USART** as well as **COBS** coding and the [MASB-COMM-S](https://github.com/Biomedical-Electronics/masb-pot-s-blaugrana/blob/master/Docs/protocolo-de-comunicacion.md) protocol between the device and the desktop application is essential.
 For this reason, the `cobs.c` and `masb_comm_s.c` files perform this function.
 The former is responsible for the encoding/decoding of the information, while the latter configures the asynchronous communication, the receiving/reading of measurement instructions to store their parameters in the appropriate structures (by means of junctions), as well as the transmission of the sensed data.
 It should be noted that these functionalities were already done in previous practices of the course.
 The taking of measurements depending on their technique will be described in detail below.

 #### Chronoamperometry